-Value Description proposal Represents a translation proposal from a translation memory or other resource. previous- version Represents a previous version of the target element. rejected Represents a rejected version of the target element. reference Represents a translation to be used for reference purposes only, for example from a related product or a different language. accepted Represents a proposed translation that was used for the translation of the trans-unit, possibly modified.
+Value Description proposal Represents a translation proposal from a translation memory or other resource.

+previous-version Represents a previous version of the target element. rejected Represents a rejected version of the target element. reference Represents a translation to be used for reference purposes only, for example from a related product or a different language. accepted Represents a proposed translation that was used for the translation of the trans-unit, possibly modified.

+l

+accepted Represents a proposed translation that was used for the translation of the trans-unit, possibly modified.

-In addition, user-defined values can be used with this attribute.
-A user-defined value must start with an "x-" prefix.
+, In addition, user-defined values can be used with this attribute.
+A user-defined value must start with an "x-" prefix

+Default value:

 proposal.

-<alt-trans>
+Used in:

+<alt-trans></alt-trans>

 annotates

-Annotates - Indicates if a $\leq note \geq$ element pertains to the $\leq source \geq$ or the $\leq target \geq$, or neither in particular.
+Annotates - Indicate es if a <note> element pertains to the <source/> or the <target>, or neither in particular.</target></note>

-'''

-Value description:
+Value description on:

-source, target, or general.
+source, target, Or general.

 Default value:

 general.

 Used in:

-<note>.
+<note>.</note>

 approved

-Approved - Indicates whether a translation is final

-or has passed its final review.
+Approved - Indicate s whether a translation is final or has passed its final review.

-Value description:
+Value description on:

 Boolean: yes or no.

 Default value:

 no.

 Used in:

-<trans-unit>,<bin-unit>.
+<trans-unit>, <bin-unit>.</bin-unit></trans-unit>

 assoc

-Association - Indicates the association of a <ph>

-with the text prior or after the inline element.

-Value description:

-preceding (the element is associated with the text preceding the

-element), following (the element is associated with the text
+$\textit{Association} \text{ - Indicates the association of a } \underline{\texttt{<ph>}} \text{ with the text prior or after the inline element.}$ preceding (the element is associated with the text preceding the element), following (the element is associated

-'''

-following the element), and both (the element is associated with the text on both sides).
+with the text following the element), and both (the element is associated with the text on both sides).

-'''
+Default value:

+Undefined.

 Used in:

-'''

-'''

-<ph>.

-'''
+<ph>.</ph>

 build-num

-Build number - The build number of the version of the product or application the localizable material is for.
-For example: build-num="12" for the 12th build of the new version of a product.
+uild number of the version of the product or application the localizable material is for.
+For example: r the 12th build of the new version of a product.

+Value description ı:

 Alpha-numeric.

+Default value:

+Undefined.

+Ondelinea.

+Used in:

+<file>.</file>

 category

-Category - This provides information on the subject of what is being translated.
-For example: category="medical" for files from a medical related product.
+Category - This provide files from a medical re des information on the subject of what is being translated.
+For example: category="medical" for elated product.

+Value description ı:

+Text.

+Default value:

+Undefined.

+Used in:

+<file>.</file>

 charclass

 Character class - This indicates that a translation is restricted to a subset of characters (i.e. ASCII only, Katakana only, uppercase only, etc.).
 A blank value indicates there is no limitation.

-'''
+Value description ı:

+Text.

+Default value:

+Undefined.

+ondenned.

+Used in:

 <group>, <trans-unit>.

-'''